johnoh26/today-i-learned/README.md

 # Today I Learned (TIL)
 ## Records of my progress as a developer, an investor and a person
 ### Japanese writer Haruki Murakami has a famous routine that he sticks to.
+### Consistently write something everyday, no matter how little.
 ### This enabled him to be a great writer.
+### Charlie Munger also suggested to be a little smarter everyday.
+### This mental model led him to be a great thinker and investor.
-### I wanted to adopt his approach in my journey to become a great developer.
+### I wanted to adopt their approaches in my journey to become a great developer.
 ### In this repo, I wanted to share my journey with whoever is interested.
 #### Books to read
 - Release it (paper copy)